Offer in Compromise to Settle Your Tax Liabilities

-An Offer in Compromise is a contract between a taxpayer and the IRS to settle an outstanding tax debt for less than the full amount owed.
-The program provides eligible taxpayers with a “fresh start” and path for paying off their tax debts.
-Submitting an application for an Offer in Compromise does not ensure that the IRS will accept the offer.
-The most recent statistics published by the IRS show that Offers in Compromise are only accepted about 24% of the time.
-That is why you need the experience of the competent tax attorneys of the Business Law Group to ensure your Offer in compromise has the best chance of success.
+An offer in compromise is a contract between a taxpayer and the IRS to settle an outstanding tax debt for less than the full amount owed.
+The program provides eligible taxpayers with a “fresh start” and a path for paying off their tax debts.
+Submitting an application for an offer in compromise does not ensure that the IRS will accept the offer or agree to reduce your tax liabilities.
+The most recent statistics published by the IRS show that offers in compromise are only accepted about 24% of the time.
+That is why you need the experience of the competent tax attorneys of the Business Law Group to ensure your offer in compromise has the best chance of success.

 When Can the IRS Settle My Taxes?

-The IRS can only accept an Offer in Compromise if you come within one of the following three circumstances:
+The IRS can only accept an offer in compromise if you qualify under one of the following three circumstances:

 - Doubt as to Collectability: The IRS agrees that the taxpayer’s outstanding tax balance could never be paid in full from the taxpayer’s assets or financial circumstances.
 The taxpayer does not have valuable assets that could be seized and sold.
 The taxpayer does not have sufficient income to ever pay off the full tax debt over time.

 - Doubt as to Liability: The IRS recognizes that the total amount of the taxes owed may be incorrect for some reason.
-The IRS examiner may have applied the incorrect law, or denied appropriate deductions.
-Additional evidence may have come to light.
+The IRS examiner may have applied the incorrect law or denied appropriate deductions.
+Additional evidence may have been discovered to affect the tax liability.

 How to Submit an Offer in Compromise

 To submit an offer in compromise, the taxpayer must complete a number of specific forms and provide detailed financial information, accompanied with supporting documentation.
-We also include appropriate legal analysis and argument, and supplemental disclosures as appropriate.
+When the Business Law Group prepares an offer in compromise, we also perform and include appropriate legal analysis and argument, and supplemental disclosures as appropriate.
 In preparing the documents for an offer in compromise, it’s important to recognize that there are a number of hazards to avoid.
-You may be providing the IRS with all the information it needs to pursue collection activities, such as asset lists and values, and bank account information and amounts.
-That’s why it is important to have an experienced tax attorney assist in preparing your offer in compromise, to ensure it has the greatest possibility of acceptance, and to best minimize these risks and hazards.
+You may be providing the IRS with all the information it needs to pursue collection activities against you, such as asset lists and values, and bank account information and amounts.
+That’s why it is important to have an experienced tax attorney assist in preparing your offer in compromise to ensure it has the greatest possibility of acceptance and to best minimize these risks and hazards.